-What makes them unique from the rest of the sprays is the fact this spray is Silicon free which means you can easily apply on any fabric.
+What makes them unique from the rest of the sprays is that this spray is Silicon free which means you can easily apply it on any fabric.

-The application of this spray improves the breathability inside the tent and creates a barrier for the water to enter inside the tent.
+The application of this spray improves the tent’s breathability and creates a barrier for the water to enter inside the tent.

 Nikwax TX Direct Waterproofing

-The easy application of this spray makes the fabric resistant to water which means you don’t have to worry about the downpour at night.
+This spray’s easy application makes the fabric resistant to water, which means you don’t have to worry about the downpour at night.
 Besides this, the usage helps in improving the breathability inside the tent.

 Things To Consider Before Beginning The Water-proofing Process

-Before you set out to water-proof your tent, remember there are some key considerations that can’t be put aside.
+Before you set out to water-proof your tent, remember some key considerations can’t be put aside.